Learning how to greenify your home makes a hugely positive impact on your health – and the planet’s!

 - don’t keep a cordless phone in your room

 Save water, energy and money by hand washing the dishes.
-It may not be the most fun way to greenify your home, but the planet will be grateful as you save 6 to 4 gallons of water per cycle and around 1.59 kWh to 0.87 kWh of energy per load.
-It’s also good for you to carry out manual activities like dishwashing to decompress – it may be a drag, but it actually helps to relax, and it heightens your immune system by keeping your hands cleaner, of course.
+It may not be the most fun way to greenify your home, but the planet will be grateful!
+You will save 6 to 4 gallons of water per cycle and around 1.59 kWh to 0.87 kWh of energy per load.
+It’s also good for you to carry out manual activities like dishwashing to decompress.
+It may be a drag, but it actually helps us to relax, and it even heightens your immune system by keeping your hands cleaner.

 We can never stress enough how our skin is semi-permeable and that it is an easy entry point for toxins.
 Using a chemical dish soap is clearly bad for our planet, since it gets flushed down the pipes and into the sewage system, badly affecting marine flora and fauna.
 The same can be said with the products we use to clean our stoves and kitchenware.

-By using non-toxic cleaners, we create a safer environment for adults, children, pets and all living creatures.
+By using non-toxic cleaners, you can easily greenify your home.
+Plus, you’ll create a safer environment for adults, children, pets and all living creatures.
 It takes very little effort to shop for organic dish soap and cleaners – especially if you know all the best brands.

 We recommend Dr Bronner’s – one bottle of their organic soap has a full 18 functions, from acting as a dishwashing and laundry soap, to even a shower gel or shampoo!